kubernetes-client/python/kubernetes/docs/CustomObjectsApi.md

 # Defining host is optional and default to http://localhost
 configuration.host = "http://localhost"

-# Enter a context with an instance of the API kubernetes.client
+# Enter a context with an instance of the API client
-with kubernetes.client.ApiClient(configuration) as api_client:
+with client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = kubernetes.client.CustomObjectsApi(api_client)
+    api_instance = client.CustomObjectsApi(api_client)
     group = 'group_example' # str | The custom resource's group name
 version = 'version_example' # str | The custom resource's version
 plural = 'plural_example' # str | The custom resource's plural name.
 For TPRs this would be lowercase plural kind.